DanielKlas/159360132875t/minutes.md

 - The first portion of the meeting was spent settling a disagreement; Connor and Philip were at odds over task assignments.
 Both members apologised and the group inquired into possible causes for the problem.
 - The group quickly reviewed the current progress of everyone's tasks
 - Discussed the possibility of making some meetings virtual to save unnecessary travel and scheduling issues for Daniel and Connor

+### Meeting 8 | 07/02/2020 | 13:00-14:00

+- All members were present
+- The first portion of the meeting was spent settling a disagreement; Connor and Philip were at odds over task assignments.
+Both members apologised and the group inquired into possible causes for the problem.
+- The group quickly reviewed the current progress of everyone's tasks
+- Discussed the possibility of making some meetings virtual to save unnecessary travel and scheduling issues for Daniel and Connor

+### Meeting 9 | 11/02/2020 | 13:00-14:00

+- Meeting was held virtually via Discord
+- Group briefly discussed their progress on the assigned tasks
+- Agreed to start work on further feature branches such as Unit Tests

+### Meeting 10 | 14/02/2020 | 13:00-14:00

+- Saul was absent and notified the group in advance
+- [to-be-completed, since minutes were not directly taken]

+### Meeting 11 | 18/02/2020 | 13:00-14:00

+- Daniel was absent due to illness, he notified us in advance as well as noted that he would be absent for the code review
+- All other members were present
+- Meeting was held virtually via Discord
+- Reviewed tasks and made sure that everything is completed
+- Scheduled to merge and finalise branches before the code review